Music

 Handbells

 The handbell choir can be a joyful musical outlet for those who don’t sing or play an instrument.
 Our handbell choir participates in several services throughout the year, especially during Advent and Holy Week.
-Handbell rehearsals are held on Tuesdays at 7 p.m.
+Handbell rehearsals are held on Thursday evenings from September through May.